 A gritty succulent soil mix has a good aerated, porous structure that allows water to reach the roots of the aloe vera and yet also drain away efficiently which significantly reduces the risk of root rot and mitigates a lot of the danger from overwatering whilst having the right balance of nutrients that aloe vera requires.

-Aloe vera is not a heavy feeder and is a relatively slow growing plant that stays healthy and compact in full sun so there is not need for additional feed to bolster the nutrients of the soil.
+Aloe vera is not a heavy feeder and is a relatively slow-growing plant that stays healthy and compact in full sun so there is no need for additional feed to bolster the nutrients of the soil.

 Can you use Regular Potting Soil for Aloe Vera?

 Aloe vera is specially adapted to growing in gritty soils, therefore regular potting soil is not appropriate for growing aloe vera.
-Ordinary potting soil retains far too much moisture for the aloe vera’s roots to tolerate.
+As I found from my own experience, ordinary potting soil retains far too much moisture for the aloe vera’s roots to tolerate.

-Typically when aloe vera is planted in ordinary unamended potting soil, the aloe leaves start to turn brown or yellow as a sign of stress due to damp conditions and eventually die of root rot.
+Typically, when aloe vera is planted in ordinary unamended potting soil, the aloe leaves start to turn brown or yellow as a sign of stress (like mine did) due to damp conditions and eventually die of root rot.

-Perlite and horticultural grit are better soil amendments for aloe vera then sand, as they have a larger particle size which mimics the aloe vera’s preferred gritty soil, more accurately providing an areaeted structure and ensuring good drainage.
+The aloe plants planted in perlite and grit are still thriving to this day whereas the aloe that I potted up with sand did not grow so well.
+I determined that perlite and horticultural grit are better soil amendments for aloe vera than sand, as they have a larger particle size which mimics the aloe vera’s preferred gritty soil, more accurately providing an areaeted structure and ensuring good drainage.

 This ensures that the soil not only drains well but does not hold onto as much moisture for too long to mitigate the risk of root rot and to replicate the preferred lower nutrients of the aloe vera’s native soil.